A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

-where $\mu_{x}$ and $\sigma_{x}$ are the mean and standard deviation of reward scores within group $G_x$, and $\xi$ is a small constant added for numerical stability to avoid division by zero.
-The GRPO objective function $J_{GRPO}(\theta)$ is formulated to balance reward maximization and policy stability, which is defined as:
+where $\mu_{x}$ and $\sigma_{x}$ are the mean and standard deviation of rewards in $G_x$, and $\xi$ is a small constant added for numerical stability to avoid division by zero.
+The GRPO objective function $J_{GRPO}(\theta)$ is formulated to balance reward maximization and policy stability, which is defined as: {